amnestywebsite/humanity-theme/CONTRIBUTING.md

 Are you an agency owner or manager that wants to help the cause?
 Are you a WordPress engineer already working with an Amnesty section or team and want to get more involved?

 If so, we would love to hear from you.
-This is managed by @AmnestyAM.
+This is managed by [AmnestyAM](https://github.com/AmnestyAM).
 For more information, email website[at]amnesty.org.

 * No paid work will come of any volunteering